OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 # Set up your development environment

-This guide will help you set up tools so you can create Office Add-ins following our quick starts or tutorials.
-You'll need to install tools in the list below.
-If you already have these installed, you should be ready to begin a quick start, such as this [Excel React quick start](../quickstarts/excel-quickstart-react.md).
+This guide helps you set up tools so you can create Office Add-ins by following our quick starts or tutorials.
+You'll need to install the tools from the list below.
+If you already have these installed, you are ready to begin a quick start, such as this [Excel React quick start](../quickstarts/excel-quickstart-react.md).

 - Node.js
 - npm